-- 1. Create your IPTC PowerPoint presentation using the template provided in the Author Kit.
-Please do not use any other PowerPoint template. - 2.
-Email notification with the instructions and link to submit your PowerPoint file will be sent out in January 2023. - 3.
-Authors will be notified of their respective ePoster presentation time slot by February 2023. - 4.
-We ask that all authors submit your presentations in PowerPoint Slide (PPTX format) no later than Friday, 20 January 2023 to allow time for review by the Session Chairs/Programme Committee.
-If required, you will be asked to revise your slides in accordance with conference guidelines. - 5.
-PowerPoint presentation files will be pre-loaded in the ePoster Stations and will be available to delegates from the start of the conference. - 6.
+- Create your IPTC PowerPoint presentation using the template provided in the Author Kit.
+Please do not use any other PowerPoint template. - We ask that all authors submit your presentations in PowerPoint 2010 and 2013 (PPTX format) no later than Wednesday, 10 January 2024 to allow time for review by the Session Chairs/Programme Committee.
+If required, you will be asked to revise your slides in accordance with conference guidelines. - 3.
+PowerPoint presentation files will be pre-loaded in the ePoster Stations and will be available to delegates from the start of the conference. - 4.
 Authors are required to bring their presentation to the conference in a USB drive, as a backup. - The computers running the presentations will be using PowerPoint Presentation (PPTX format).
-Please ensure that your presentation will work correctly using this software. - 8.
-You are advised to keep your presentation file size to a maximum of 15MB. - 9.
-It is recommended that any videos files be in the following file format: .AVI, .MPEG or WMV. - 10.
-Speakers are not allowed to upload their presentations directly via the laptop at the ePoster station and/or use their own laptop.
+Please ensure that your presentation will work correctly using this software. - 6.
+You are advised to keep your presentation file size to a maximum of 15MB. - 7.
+It is recommended that any videos files be in the following file format: .AVI, .MPEG or WMV